vgmtrans/vgmtrans/README.md

 file for contained music files, which when found will appear under the "Detected Music Files" panel.

 VGMTrans is able to
-unpack portable sound format files (PSF) and derivatives (PSF2, SSF, etc).
+unpack portable sound format files (PSF) and related formats (PSF2, SSF, etc).
 SNES formats generally must be loaded from SPC or RSN files.
 Arcade formats are loaded via mame rom set zip files, which are catalogued in `mame_roms.xml`.

 #### *Scanned Files*